Haichuan23/CS-CourseProject-UChi/README.md

 CMSC35401 Algorithmic Game Theory (Graduate):

-It is a theory course with no coding involved.
+This is a theory course with no coding involved.
 Content covers multi-agent ML and game theory, information economics, data market, and strategic learning.
 Course website is: http://www.haifeng-xu.com/cmsc35401fa22/index.htm